eddyerburgh/notes/docs/computer-architecture/computer-architecture.md

 {% cite P&H:ARM -l 125 %}

 Assemblers also expand **pseudoinstructions**—assembly language instructions that don't correspond to machine language instructions—into machine instructions, as well as performing other utility transformations, like splitting large constants into multiple instructions.

+There are often two passes in an assembler:

+1. Build a symbol table and expand pseudoinstructions.
+2. Generate machine code (using symbol table to resolve local labels).

+Assembly programs can contains assembler directives that give directions to the assembler but do not produce code. e.g., `.text` meaning put subsequent items in the text segment, `.data` meaning put subsequent items in the data segment, and `.global symbol` declares a symbol that can be referenced from other files.

 ### Linker